mitodl/ocw-studio/docs/production-to-rc-data-cloning.md

 ```

 **Getting Connection Information:**
-At MIT, ocw-studio is run in heroku, hence the database name, host, username and password can be obtained through the heroku cli as `heroku config:get -a <app_name> DATABASE_URL`
+At MIT, ocw-studio is run in heroku, hence the database name, host, username, and password can be obtained through the heroku cli as `heroku config:get -a <app_name> DATABASE_URL`

 ### 1.3 Deploy and Run Pipeline